DenGizz/Space-Battler/README.md

 The game should have the following features:
 1. Add multiple weapons to the ships.
 2. Configure ship health.
+(Ship A 100 hp 1 weapon slot.
+Ship B 60 hp 2 weapon slots)
 3. Configure the damage and reload time of weapons.
+(Weapon A 10 damage 1 sec colddown.
+Weapon B 20 damage 3 sec colddown)
 4. Possible to start a battle, stop a battle and restart a battle (with the same configurations).

 **UI**